Violent mergers revisited: The origin of the fastest stars in the Galaxy: Inspiral and explosion

 The main difference to previous violent merger models of a similar system \citep{Pakmor2012} is that they used the level-set method to model the detonation.
 That method models the detonation as a shock discontinuity that propagates with a given velocity and instantaneously burns material that is crossed by the detonation.
 It assumes that the composition of the material after it has been burned only depends on the pre-shock density, which is tabulated.
 However, this approximation ignores that the burning also depends on the strength of the shock, which can change as the shock propagates.
 A stronger shock compresses the material more before it is burned, and the nuclear burning proceeds further.
 The nuclear burning with the level-set method is typically calibrated to a centrally ignited spherical white dwarf.
 In this setup the shock travels down the density gradient and becomes stronger with time.
 Critically, a specific shock strength at each density is implicitly baked into this calibration.
 Because the detonation starts at the densest point, this setup for calibration likely leads to the strongest possible detonation shock, and therefore the furthest nuclear burning.

 In our simulation, in contrast, the detonation is directly modelled by solving the full time-dependent reactive Euler equations.
-That is, in every timestep a nuclear reaction network is fully coupled to the equations of hydrodynamics.
+That is, in every time step a nuclear reaction network is fully coupled to the equations of hydrodynamics.
 The composition of each cells changes following the time integration of the nuclear reaction rates, and the nuclear energy release directly changes the internal energy of the cell.

 Despite not resolving the physical width of the carbon detonation by many orders of magnitude, this method in principle reproduces the change of composition and energy release from nuclear burning from the detonation on the scales we resolve \citep{Fryxell1989, Seitenzahl2009, Pakmor2013, Kushnir2020b}.
 One caveat is that because we do not resolve the physical width of the detonation shock, we need to limit nuclear burning in the shock itself \citep{Fryxell1989}.
-Here, we use a rather aggressive limiter \citep{Pakmor2021}, which usually leads to the furthest burning and largest energy release compared to milder limiters.
+Here, we configure the limiter to label pressure jumps relatively aggressively as shocks \citep{Pakmor2021}, which usually leads to the furthest burning and largest energy release compared to milder limiters.

 In our simulation the explosion of the primary white dwarfs launches a strong shock towards the secondary white dwarf.
 This shock is strongest when it just hits the secondary white dwarf that is already being disrupted.
 At this time, the central density of the secondary white dwarf has already dropped below $5\times10^5\,\mathrm{g\,cm^{-3}}$.
 The shock burns some of the carbon in the outer layers of the secondary white dwarf to neon and heavier intermediate mass elements.
 However, the shock weakens as it travels up the density gradient and the energy release from nuclear burning is insufficient to sustain the strength of the shock at these densities \citep{Dunkley2013}.
 Nuclear burning then essentially ceases in the core of the secondary white dwarf, and a fraction of the core remains bound and unburned.
 Note that because of our aggressive burning limiter, it is unlikely that a different treatment of the unresolved detonation in \textsc{arepo} would burn the whole secondary white dwarf.